-Variable ariable Description Treatment Variables Child benefit p.c. the 2015-2016 difference in the amount of earmarked grants from the state budget for government administration purposes divided by population in 2016 Statistics Poland Dependent Variables poses divided by population in 2010 Support for PiS the number of votes for PiS in parliamentary elections divided by the number of eligible voters (multiplied by 100) National Electoral Commission (2005, 2007, 2011, 2015, 2019) $\Delta Y{m,2011-2019}$ the difference between the support for PiS in 2011 and 2019 parliamentary elections National Electoral Commission Turnout the number of valid votes divided by the number of eligible voters (multiplied by 100) National Electoral Commission (2005, 2007, 2011, 2015, 2019) Support for PiS (presidential elections) the number of votes for the PiS official candidate in the presidential elections divided by the number of eligible voters (multiplied by 100).
+Variable Description Source Treatment Variables Child benefit p.c. the 2015-2016 difference in the amount of earmarked grants Statistics Poland Cinid benefit p.c. from the state budget for government administration purposes divided by population in 2016 Statistics Folding Dependent Variables Support for PiS the number of votes for PiS in parliamentary elections divided by the number of eligible voters (multiplied by 100) National Electoral Commission (2005, 2007, 2011, 2015, 2019) $\Delta Y{m,2011-2019}$ the difference between the support for PiS in 2011 and 2019 parliamentary elections National Electoral Commission Turnout the number of valid votes divided by the number of eligible voters (multiplied by 100) National Electoral Commission (2005, 2007, 2011, 2015, 2019) Support for PiS (presidential elections) the number of votes for the PiS official candidate in the presidential elections divided by the number of eligible voters (multiplied by 100).
 Jarosław Kaczyński was the candidate of PiS in the 2010 presidential elections.
 Andrzej Duda was the candidate of PiS in the 2015 and 2020 presidential elections.
 National Electoral Commission (2010, 2015, 2020)

-Notes: Description of variables used in the analysis.
+$\bf Notes:$ Description of variables used in the analysis.